pekeso/InvoicesApp/doc/programming.md

   * Disable the installed InvoiceApp
   * Add the local InvoiceApp InvoiceApp/src/ch.banana.application.invoice.default.sbaa to the extensions
 * Open an invoice and test your modifications

+### Translations

+To update the translations:

+* In Qt Creator build the target InvoiceApp/lpudate
+* Open the files *.tx with Qt Linguist
+* Insert the translations
+* Build the project InvoiceApp

+### Tests

+Where possible and sensible implement tests.

+Our philosophy, before changing the code, check that a corresponding test function is implemented, if not insert it.
+If I change a line of code, through the tests I must be able to feel sure that all the rest of the application works correctly.